 Dubai in June is HOT.
-Actually, the temperature is better described as VERY, VERY HOT.
+The temperature is better described as VERY, VERY HOT.

 The temperature on the day of our safari was 47 degrees Celcius.

-Platinum Heritage Tours reassured me the temperature within the Dubai desert conservation park is 8 to 10 degrees lower than in downtown Dubai and their camp has fan cooled tents however; if you have a medical condition, are pregnant, have babies/toddlers or are adverse to the heat, I suggest you book a platinum collection versus heritage tour opting for a private air conditioned vehicle (or, if you can be flexible with your dates, plan to experience this safari in the cooler months).
+However; if have a medical condition, are pregnant, have babies/toddlers or are adverse to the heat, I suggest you book a platinum collection tour versus a heritage tour opting for a private air conditioned vehicle.
+Or, if you can be flexible with your dates, plan to experience this safari in the cooler months.

-Our tour guide picked us up from the Jumeirah Zabeel Saray Resort at 4pm, driving us over one hour into the Dubai desert conservation park.
+Our tour guide picked us up from our resort at 4pm, driving us over one hour into the Dubai desert conservation park.
 This is a 225 square kilometre natural reserve developed to protect the last remaining pristine desert landscape of Dubai.